-It is relatively easy to make.
-You just need to take care while stirring the mixture.
+Fruit curds are relatively easy to make.
+You can practically make a curd using most fruits.
+You need to take care while stirring the mixture.
 Especially if you decide to make it in a pan rather than using the method of a bowl over a pan of simmering water.

-Before you pour the curd into the jar, some recipes tell you to sieve the mixture once it’s thickened.
-I prefer not to, because you will sieve out all the lovely zingy lime zest.
+Before you pour the curd into the sterilised jar, some recipes tell you to sieve the mixture once it’s thickened.
+I prefer not to because you will sieve out all the lovely zingy lime zest.

 The only time you would need to sieve the curd is if the egg whites had cooked and were showing.
 To avoid this happening, ensure that the mixture is not too hot before you add the eggs.
 Otherwise, pour straight into a clean jar.
 Store in the fridge.